 Location preference cookies

 We also use a cookie to remember if, on the home page, you selected an area we work in.
-This cookie doesn’t store any information and doesn’t follow you to any other sites – it simply remembers if you’ve previously selected, for example, Essex, as you nearest/preferred location, and is there solely to enhance your browsing experience.
+This cookie doesn’t store any information and doesn’t follow you to any other sites – it simply remembers if you’ve previously selected, for example, Leeds, as your nearest/preferred location, and is there solely to enhance your browsing experience.

 How can I turn off cookies?